turntechmonoxide/turntechmonoxide/README.md

 # THE SCHTICK: NICK TYPE SHIT
 alright i have no idea how these fucks do this shit but whatever

-im nick but you can call me keithian (that is my stage name, i make music - ask me about it and ill send you links) or methric or whatever the fuck really just as long as it isnt fucking stupid and i can actually tell youre talking to me
+im nick but you can call me keithian (that is my stage name, i make music - ask me about it and ill send you links)

+or paul or methric or whatever the fuck really just as long as it isnt fucking stupid and i can actually tell youre talking to me

 i apologize if this shit is awful im bad at talking about myself (wait... i dont apologize...
 GO FUCK YOURSELF!)